emustudio/emuStudio/docs/_documentation/user/_doc/altair8800/88-sio.md

 ## Configuration file

-The following table shows all the possible settings of MITS 88-SIO plug-in:
+The following table shows all the possible settings of MITS 88-SIO plugin:

 |---
 |Name                | Default value | Valid values                          | Description